 The thesis defense is oral.
 The oral defense is open to all members of the university community.
-Scheduled defenses are posted on the Graduate College website and announced and/or posted in prominent places in the School of Criminology and Criminal Justice.
+Scheduled defenses are posted on the Graduate College website and announced and/or posted in prominent places in the SCCJ.

-Oral defenses will be held on the ASU campus during regular business hours and the room for the defense must be scheduled through the School of Criminology and Criminal Justice before scheduling the defense through myASU.
-At least 50% of the student's thesis committee must attend the oral defense in person.
-The remaining Committee members may attend by phone or SKYPE.
-(When there are sound educational reasons for holding a defense under different circumstances, the student should contact the Graduate College for approval prior to scheduling the defense.)
+Oral defenses will be held on the ASU campus during regular business hours and the room for the defense must be scheduled through the SCCJ before scheduling the defense through myASU.
+At least 50% of the student's Dissertation Committee must attend the oral defense in person.
+The remaining Committee members may attend by phone or video conference.
+Note, when there are sound educational reasons for holding a defense under different circumstances, the student should contact the Graduate College for approval prior to scheduling the defense.

-The oral defense engages the thesis committee and the student in a critical, analytical discussion of the research and findings of the study, as well as a review of the relation of the thesis to the specialized field in which it lies.
-Committee deliberations and the final vote are conducted in closed session.
+The oral defense engages the thesis committee and the student in a critical, analytical discussion of the research and findings of the study, as well as a review of the relation of the dissertation to the specialized field in which it lies.
+Committee deliberations and the final vote are conducted in closed session without the student present.

-The Committee Chair will receive the Pass/Fail form via email prior to the defense date, and is responsible for taking the form to the defense.
-Once the defense is completed, the committee will choose one of the four options below:
+The thesis committee will receive the Pass/Fail form via email prior to the defense date and is responsible for signing and entering the defense results on the electronic form.
+Once the defense is completed, the thesis committee will choose one of the four options below: